United Kingdom company law: Employees' rights

 In addition to national rules, under the European Company Statute, businesses that reincorporate as a Societas Europaea may opt to follow the Directive for employee involvement.
 An SE may have a two-tiered board, as in German companies, where shareholders and employees elect a supervisory board that in turn appoints a management board responsible for day-to-day running of the company.
-Or an SE can have a one tiered board, as every UK company, and employees and shareholders may elect board members in the desired proportion.
-An "SE" can have no fewer employee participation rights than what existed before, but for a UK company, there is likely to have been no participation in any case.
+Or an SE can have a one tiered board, as every British company, and employees and shareholders may elect board members in the desired proportion.
+An "SE" can have no fewer employee participation rights than what existed before, but for a British company, there is likely to have been no participation in any case.
 In the 1977 Report of the committee of inquiry on industrial democracy the Government proposed, in line with the new German Codetermination Act 1976, and mirroring an EU Draft Fifth Company Law Directive, that the board of directors should have an equal number of representatives elected by employees as there were for shareholders.
 But reform stalled, and was abandoned after the 1979 election.
 Despite successful businesses like the John Lewis Partnership and Waitrose that are wholly managed and owned by the workforce, voluntary granting of participation is rare.
 Many businesses run employee share schemes, particularly for highly paid employees; however, such shares seldom compose more than a small percentage of capital in the company, and these investments entail heavy risks for workers, given the lack of diversification.